StislavM/PHPTests/README.md

 http://localhost:4444/status - Selenoid Statistic for Grafana

+http://localhost:4040 - Allure web interface (it read Steward XML, used only for good looking result presentation)

 # Deploy Selenoid
 1. Configure **browsers.json** if you need some special browsers or settings
 2. Run `sh deploy_selenoid.sh` It will pull all required docker images to your system and start selenoid